 Brussels Sprout with Lemon and Pancetta is going to be a delicious side dish that offers a stunning presentation value.
 Lightly pan-fried brussels sprouts with a citrus splash of lemon and savory pancetta.
 Great for your weeknight meals or even serving up to guests for dinner.

 I have a confession to make.
 I’m 34 years old and I had never tried Brussels sprout until a few months ago.
 I was an extremely picky eater as a child.
 I never ate vegetables because I thought they smelled and tasted funny.
 I absolutely refused to try Brussels sprout.
 I thought the smell was so gross.

-John loves Brussels sprout and asked me if we could have some for supper sometime.
-I eat my veggies now and thankfully grew out of my picky behaviour so I said sure.
-I’ve roasted them in the oven, but my favourite way to eat them is with a little bit of lemon, onion, mushrooms and pancetta.
+I recently gave them a try, and to my amazement, I love them.
+I’ve roasted them in the oven, but my favorite way to eat them is with a little bit of lemon, onion, mushrooms, and pancetta.
 It’s delicious!

 I first discovered this recipe on my Better Homes & Gardens recipes app on my iPhone.
 I modified it a little bit to cut down on preparation time.
 It takes about a half hour to prepare from start to finish.

 What Can I Use in Place of Pancetta in Brussels Sprout Recipe

 Not a fan of pancetta, or can’t find it at your local grocery store?
 Here are some variations for the pancetta!

 - Replace pancetta for diced up pieces of bacon